Guided Tour of Search for Common Ground

 Become engaged in order to see the possibilities

 Conflicts are extraordinarily complex, and it takes profound engagement to start to understand them.
-Although we conduct assessment missions before undertaking any new programme, we strive to remain flexible to adapt to the changing environments in which we operate.
+Although we conduct assessment missions before undertaking any new program, we strive to remain flexible to adapt to the changing environments in which we operate.

 Be social entrepreneurs